Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/NeuralNetwork/Class FaceDetection.rst

 NA

-.. note :: “NNFaceDetection.h” must be included to use the class function.
+.. note :: "NNFaceDetection.h" must be included to use the class function.

 **NNFaceDetection::setResultCallback**
 --------------------------------------